• Skip to primary navigation

 • After 15 minutes, gently flip or stir the rice to cook evenly.

-• Continue steaming for another 10–15 minutes until tender, translucent, and sticky.
+• Continue steaming for another 10–15 minutes until the rice is tender, translucent, and sticky.

 Make the Coconut Sticky Rice Mixture